 New Jersey Commercial Lease Agreement

-A New Jersey commercial lease agreement is a legally binding contract that establishes the relationship between a landlord and a tenant for the use of a commercial property.
-This agreement includes specific terms that both parties must adhere to, such as rent payments, late fees, security deposits, renewal options, and restrictions on property use.
+A New Jersey commercial lease agreement serves as a legally binding contract that establishes the relationship between a landlord and a tenant for the use of a commercial property.
+Furthermore, this agreement includes specific terms that both parties must adhere to, such as rent payments, late fees, security deposits, renewal options, and restrictions on property use.

 New Jersey Commercial Lease Agreement